github-pfeifer-syscon-de/genericGlm/README.md

 # cd .../genericGlm
 # make install
 </pre>
+The configure step is where needed dependencies will popup (so check "checking for ..." and see if the answer is "yes").

 If you run into trouble with the used c++20 change configure.ac AX_CXX_COMPILE_STDCXX([20]... to ...[17]...

 ## Navigation